1980 Taiwanese legislative election

-The fourth supplementary elections for the National Assembly and Legislative Yuan were held in the Republic of China (Taiwan) on 6 December 1980.
+The fourth supplementary elections for the National Assembly and Legislative Yuan were held in Taiwan on 6 December 1980.

 Background

 Originally these elections were scheduled for December 1978.
 They were postponed after the United States terminated diplomatic relations with the Republic of China just days before the elections were planned.
 They were subsequently held in December 1980.
 President Chiang Ching-kuo made agreements with Tangwai leaders and other independent politicians so they could compete for seats with Kuomintang candidates.
 These elections were the first competitive elections for Taiwan on a national level.

 Compared with the last supplementary elections in 1972 for the National Assembly and 1975 for the Legislative Yuan, the number of eligible seats for the National Assembly increased from 53 to 76 and for the Legislative Yuan from 52 to 97.
 Of these, 70 seats representing Taiwan Province and the special municipalities of Taipei and Kaohsiung were to be elected directly.
 The remaining 27 seats representing overseas nationals were chosen by the President.